SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

   - [unified-social-api[WIP]](https://github.com/kanishkarj/unified-social-api)

-I have worked on some independent projects too, mainly in python.
+I have worked on some independent projects too, mainly in Python.
 - [anime-downloader](https://github.com/vn-ki/anime-downloader) (Python)
 - [YoutubePlayer](https://github.com/vn-ki/YoutubePlayer) (Python)
 - [Debtman](https://github.com/vn-ki/debt-man-pwa) (Progressive Web App using ionic3)
 - [Continue on PC](https://github.com/vn-ki/ContinueOnPC) (Android app)

-I believe this project suites my current knowledge of python and I am sure that I will be able to complete it in *time*.
+I believe this project suites my current knowledge of Python and I am sure that I will be able to complete it in *time*.

 #### Interest in OpenAstronomy

-In a python book I read (Learn Python The Hard Way), the author [said](https://learnpythonthehardway.org/book/advice.html),
+In a Python book I read (Learn Python The Hard Way), the author [said](https://learnpythonthehardway.org/book/advice.html),

 > "People who can code in the world of technology companies are a dime a dozen and get no respect.
 People who can code in biology, medicine, government, sociology, physics, history, and mathematics are respected and can do amazing things to advance those disciplines."